getreu/tp-note/docs/source/tpnote--manpage.md

 ```

-## New note based on clipboard data
+## Create a new note based on clipboard data

 When '`<path>`' is a directory and the clipboard is not empty, the clipboard's
 content is stored in the variable '`{{ clipboard }}`'.
 In addition, if the